strawberry-graphql/strawberry/docs/guides/permissions.md

     user: str = strawberry.field(permission_classes=[IsAuthenticated])
 ```

-Your `has_permission` method should do the work to check if this request
-has permission to access the field.
+Your `has_permission` method should check if this request has permission to access the
+field.
+Note that the `has_permission` method can also be asynchronous.

-If the `has_permission` method returns a truthy value or an awaitable resolving to a
-truthy value then the field access will go ahead.
+If the `has_permission` method returns a truthy value then the field access will go

-If the `has_permission` method returns a falsy value or an awaitable resolving to a
-falsy value then an error will be raised using the `message` class attribute.
+ahead.
+Otherwise, an error will be raised using the `message` class attribute.

 Take a look at our [Dealing with Errors Guide](/docs/guides/errors) for more information
 on how errors are handled.